roseandlily33/teamWorkMakesTheDreamWork/README.md

 # Team Work Makes The Dream Work:
-Module #12 Challenge create a CMS from scratch to manage a comapny's employee database using Node.js, inquirer and MySQL.
+Week #12 Challenge

 ## Description:
-Coming Soon
+A content management system (CMS) the allows easy access to information that is stored in databases.
+Using node.js, inquierer, and MySQL.

 ## Screenshots:
 Coming Soon